Wipqozn113/Lockout-Bingo-Retro-Generator/README.md

 Finally, "RetroPoints" under Achievements is a value from Retro Achievements to represent how difficult that achievement is to earn.
 A higher number means a harder  achievement.
 Retro Achievements calculates using an algorithim which considers the base "Points" an achievement rewards versus how many people have earned that achievement.
 I included this to give you some idea how hard an achievement is.
 I may add in a button later that'll automatically assign progresion zones based on the "RetroPoints".

+## Tech Notes

+The built-in TreeDataGrid is now a paid feature, so this app uses a community fork: https://github.com/fidarit/TreeDataGrid.Avalonia